jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Durable Subscriber

-The Durable Subscriber pattern ensures that the consumer won't miss messages.
+The Durable Subscriber pattern ensures that the consumer does not miss any messages.

 ```fsharp
 // TBD: Akka Persistence is not fully supported yet